How to Build a PMOS-Friendly Protein and Veggie Breakfast Bowl

 make avocado chimichurri (ingredients are in blog post linked above)

-when everything is done cooking, add the desired amount of kale, sweet potato, and breakfast sausage to your bowl, and top with avocado chimichurri!
+when everything is done cooking, add 2 cups sauteed kale, ½ cup sweet potato, 3-4 oz breakfast sausage to your bowl, and top with 2-3 tbsp avocado chimichurri!

 This one has been my obsession lately—the perfect blend of protein, fiber, and flavor.
 It reheats beautifully, which means breakfast is done for days.

-Most women with PCOS think they’re eating enough protein… but once we look at the numbers, they’re often falling short!
+Most women with PMOS think they’re eating enough protein… but once we look at the numbers, they’re often falling short!

-If you want step-by-step guidance and easy, delicious ways to consistently hit 25–30g of protein at breakfast, you’ll love my 👉 PCOS Protein Playbook.
+If you want step-by-step guidance and easy, delicious ways to consistently hit 25–30g of protein at breakfast, you’ll love my 👉 PMOS Protein Playbook.

 Inside, you’ll get: